vvv112/servergame/README.md

-# servergame
+# tic-tac-toe
-help me to make a multiplayer server game on go!
+tic-tac-toe on go!